tiyd-python-2015-01/traffic-simulation/README.md

 Remember that one simulation is meaningless: you need many simulations for the law of large numbers to matter.

+This simulation currently has a few bugs which prevent it from being particularly useful.
+It does demonstrate proper Monte Carlo methods, but my logic is flawed in getting all the car behaviors correct.

 ## Additional Resources

 * Chapters 1 and 2 of [Monte Carlo Theory, Methods, and Examples](http://statweb.stanford.edu/~owen/mc/).